 Rankings give students an idea of a university’s reputation and what they can expect in terms of quality.
 Many students pick universities from these lists because it feels like a safer choice, especially when they’re investing significant time and money into their education.

-8. What role does government funding play in education quality?
+What role does government funding play in education quality?

 Government funding is the backbone of a good education system.
 It pays for better facilities, experienced teachers, and modern learning tools.
 Countries with well-funded education systems, like Singapore and Germany, often produce better learning outcomes and happier students.

 Research is key.
 Students should look into which countries have strong industries in their field.
-For example, the USA is known for tech and research, Germany for engineering, and the UK for humanities.
+For example, the USA is known for tech and research, Germany for engineering, and the UK for the humanities.
 Alumni success and job opportunities in these countries also give a good idea.

-10. Are universities in top-ranking countries affordable for international students?
+Are universities in top-ranking countries affordable?

 Not all of them are affordable.
 While Germany and Norway have free or low-cost tuition, countries like the USA and the UK can be expensive.
 However, scholarships and part-time work opportunities can help cover costs, so it’s worth exploring those options.

-11. Does high-quality education guarantee better career prospects?
+Does quality education guarantee better career prospects?

 Not entirely.
 A top education gives you a solid foundation and opens doors, but career success also depends on your skills, experience, and connections.
 Internships and networking are just as important as a degree from a top university.